Fulshear New Construction: When to Get Your First Pressure Wash

 Fence and gates: Rinse-off if they need it.
 Most new cedar fences in Fulshear do not need a full cleaning yet, but they benefit from a surface rinse to knock off the construction grit before it starts graying the wood.

 The difference between a new-build that was washed at 90 days and one that was ignored for a year is visible from the street three years later.
-The early wash protects everything downstream. — From a Creekside Ranch job we did in January 2026
+The early wash protects everything downstream. — New-construction cleaning planning note

-For the full breakdown of regional pricing, see our Katy pressure washing cost guide, which covers the Fulshear, Cinco Ranch, and Cross Creek Ranch markets.
+For the full breakdown of regional pricing factors, see the Katy pressure washing cost guide, which covers the Fulshear, Cinco Ranch, and Cross Creek Ranch markets.

 Schedule Your First Wash